The Department Honors program in Arts and Sciences is administered by the Charles Center for the Committee on Honors and Interdisciplinary Studies.

 Failure to meet these deadlines may result in the loss of honors.

-IV.
+III.
 CREDIT AND INCOMPLETE GUIDELINES

 A. Successful Honors Projects

 A candidate who successfully completes Honors 495 will receive a grade of "G" at the end of the first term of the project.
 Following the honors defense in the second term of the project, a final grade for both Honors 495 and 496 will be determined by the examining committee.
 The Honors advisor is responsible for submitting the grade for 496 and the Registrar's Office will then change the grade for 495 to match the 496 grade.
 If the 495 grade should be different from the grade assigned for 496 the advisor will have to submit a grade change form to the Registrar's Office.

 Under no circumstances may Honors 495 and/or 496 remain on the transcript of a student who is not awarded honors by the examining committee.